MikeiLL/export_customer_orders_xls/readme.txt

 opencartsupport@irssoft.com

-For use with PHPExcel http://www.codeplex.com/PHPExcel
+For use with PHPExcel http://www.codeplex.com/PHPExcel, the directory of which should be in system/library.

 Admin Login :